• Home

 Misguided Education Reform: Debating the Impact on Students (Rowman & Littlefield, 2013)

-My special interests involve how public schools work, all areas of special education, race relations, reading and students with learning disabilities, twice exceptional students, and student mental health issues.
+My special interests involve how public schools work, all areas of special education, early childhood education, school diversity, reading, students with learning disabilities, twice-exceptional students, and student mental health issues.

-I am married to a professor who kindly listens to me talk about education all day.
-And I have an adult daughter of whom I have always been immensely proud.
-I enjoy hiking and children’s literature.
+I am married to an emeritus professor of accounting who kindly listens to me talk about education more often than I should.
+He is also a serious researcher and has helped me understand statistics and especially difficult research studies.
+I have an adult daughter of whom I have always been immensely proud.
+I enjoy hiking, art, and children’s literature.

 My Contact Information

-You can contact me via email at nancyebailey@bellsouth.net or follow me on Twitter @NancyEBailey1 or Facebook.
+You can contact me via email at nancyebailey@bellsouth.net or connect @nancyebailey.bsky.social or Facebook.

-I have support with the development of this site from Standing Pine Media.
+I have support in the development and maintenance of this site from Standing Pine Media.
+I highly recommend them if you need site support.

 front cover